Common Health Concerns for Pets

 - Severe itching, staggering, weakness, collapse

-All allergic reactions have potential to be life-threatening.
+All allergic reactions have the potential to be life-threatening.
 Contact your veterinarian to discuss treatment at home with Benadryl® (diphenhydramine) and using cool compresses to help decrease minor local swellings.
-Swellings that involve the face (eyes, ears, nose and/or throat) should be seen by a veterinarian immediately.
+Swellings that involve the face (eyes, ears, nose, and/or throat) should be seen by a veterinarian immediately.

 Warm weather may cause pets to overheat.
 Pets that are less than 6 months of age and older than 7 years will be more prone to having heat stroke.
 Other predispositions to heat stroke include pets that are overweight, brachycephalic breeds (Pugs, Bulldogs, etc.), large breed dogs, and pets that are ill or are recovering from a recent illness.
 Pets should not be left unattended in cars, even with the windows cracked, locked in small rooms with poor ventilation, nor should they undergo heavy exercise.

 - Excessive panting in dogs, open mouth breathing in cats